-What better time to curl up with a creepy book than on Halloween night?
-This is the time to dig into something scary.
-Edgar Allen Poe stories are fun to revisit when you’re in the mood for something spooky.
+What better time to curl up with a creepy book than Halloween night?
+This is the night to reach for something spooky.
+Edgar Allen Poe stories are fun to revisit when you’re in the mood for something scary.
 And, of course, there’s always Stephen King’s terrifying novels.
-If you remember those “Scary Stories To Tell in the Dark” books as a kid, now is a great time to revisit them for nostalgia’s sake.
+If you were a fan of the “Scary Stories To Tell in the Dark” series as a kid, now is a great time to revisit them.
 You can check out the movie while you’re at it, too, which brings us to our next suggestion…

-If you’re spending Halloween night in your apartment, you should plan to binge on your favorite horror movies.
-Netflix, Hulu, Amazon and HBO all have good options available.
-The only hard part is picking which one to watch first, and our Netflix horror movie roundup can help.
+If you’re spending Halloween night in your apartment, you should plan to watch your favorite horror movies.
+Netflix, Hulu, Amazon, and HBO have many options available.
+The only tricky part is picking which one to watch first.

 Carve (Or Decorate) Pumpkins

-Halloween night is your last chance to carve or decorate pumpkins this season.
-It also makes for a fun way to spend All-Hallows-Eve at home.
-If you’re into traditional jack-o-lanterns, check out our pumpkin carving hacks here.
-Or, if you want to branch out a bit with you pumpkin crafting, check out our post on unique pumpkin decorating ideas right here.
+Halloween is pretty much your last chance to carve or decorate pumpkins this season, which also makes for a fun way to spend All-Hallows-Eve at home.
+If you’re into traditional jack-o-lanterns, check out our pumpkin carving hacks.
+Or, if you want to branch out a bit with you pumpkin crafting, check out our post on unique pumpkin decorating ideas.

 Get (Witch) Crafty

-While “spooky season” is on its way out, the baking season is just getting started.
-Halloween night is a great time to test a recipe you’ve been wanting to make.
+While “spooky season” is on its way out, baking season is just getting started.
+Why not celebrate Halloween at home with a seasonal recipe?
 Check out some of these healthier pumpkin baking recipes we’ve previously posted here.
-If you’re on a gluten-free diet, all is not lost — we’ve got a list of some delicious gluten-free dessert recipes, too.
+If you’re on a gluten-free diet, we’ve got a list of some delicious gluten-free dessert recipes, too.

 Treat Yourself to Some Fall Drinks

 This year, spend Halloween at home sipping fall-inspired cocktails.
-Whether you prefer warm, mulled drinks or boozy cold cocktails, we’ve got an autumnal drink recipe for your that’s perfecting for imbibing on All Hallow’s Eve.
+Whether you prefer warm, mulled drinks or boozy cold cocktails, we’ve got an autumnal drink recipe for your that’s perfect for imbibing.

-Spending Halloween with your pet this year?
-Make it a memorable one by dressing up your cat or dog in a costume.
-However, we can’t stress this enough — don’t go overboard here!
-You can purchase a festive bandana or some holiday “ears” for your pet to temporarily wear, but if they aren’t comfortable with small accessories, take them off as soon as possible.
+Spending Halloween with your pet?
+Make it extra memorable by dressing up your cat or dog in a costume.
+However, we can’t stress this enough—don’t go overboard here!
+Purchase a festive bandana or some holiday “ears” for your pet to wear, but if they seem bothered, don’t force it.
 Every cat and dog responds differently to costumes, so you’ll have to see if your pet is comfortable playing dress-up or not.
 Don’t force it!
 If you’ll be spending time with your kitty, don’t miss these games to play with your cat.